Germany: New BSW party in kingmaker position in east – DW – 09/03/2024

 Germany: New BSW party in kingmaker position in eastSeptember 3, 2024

+Now comes the business of forming new governments.
+And if parties are to do this without the far-right Alternative for Germany (AfD), as all have pledged, the new BSW could become a kingmaker.

-"The people and I have noticed this on the campaign trail, are putting great hope in us," Wagenknecht emphasized.
-The success of the BSW shows how few people still trust in the established parties, and how many feel let down.
+"The people, and I have noticed this on the campaign trail, are putting great hope in us," emphasized Wagenknecht.
+The success of the BSW shows how few people still trust in the established parties, and how many voters feel let down.
 The AfD, which has been "confirmed as right-wing extremist" by the domestic intelligence service, has also profited from this sentiment, according to Wagenknecht.

-The former Left Party politician has been focusing on one key topic in the BSW election campaign: War and peace.
-An allusion to Russia's war against Ukraine, in which Germany is supporting Kyiv with weapons.
+The former Left Party politician focused on one key issue in the BSW election campaign: war and peace, an allusion to Russia's war against Ukraine, in which Germany is supporting Kyiv with weapons.
 Wagenknecht's party wants to change this.

-"Half of the people in Germany fear getting roped into a big war, in the east it is a majority," Wagenknecht said.
+"Half of the people in Germany fear getting roped into a big war, in the east it is a majority," said Wagenknecht.
 According to her, a state government which includes the BSW must make its position clear on this issue.
 That also means more diplomatic initiatives by the federal government.
-"And of course we expect a state premier to express this publicly," Wagenknecht added.
+"And of course we expect a state premier to express this publicly," she added.

-Taking a similar stance, BSW top candidates Sabine Zimmermann (Saxony) and Katja Wolf (Thuringia), who also used to be in the Left party, said: "Sahra Wagenknecht will of course be closely involved in the question of war and peace and everything that involves federal issues at the state level," Wolf said.
+BSW top candidates Sabine Zimmermann (Saxony) and Katja Wolf (Thuringia), also both former Left Party members, took a similar stance.

+"Sahra Wagenknecht will of course be closely involved in the question of war and peace and everything that involves federal issues at the state level," said Wolf.

 She was prepared to take responsibility for her state, Zimmermann explained: "But if the Christian Democrats (CDU) and the Social Democrats (SPD) do not fundamentally change their policies, we will not take part in a coalition government here."
 Saxony's current State Premier Michael Kretschmer, of the conservative CDU, has not ruled out an alliance with the BSW.
 "It is not something I wished for, but I must acknowledge the realities," he told the Deutschlandfunk broadcaster.